Why Most People Never Escape Mediocrity (Even When They Try)

 Aim too high → burn out → return to old patterns → repeat

-And over time, that cycle reinforces mediocrity instead of helping people escape it.
+And over time, that cycle reinforces mediocrity instead of helping you escape it.

 7. The Environment Reinforces Mediocrity